tigerfarm/arduino/Altair101/Processor/README.md

     ...
     // dataByte is not used in this procedure.
     // statusByte is set for opcodes: IN, OUT, and HLT.
+    // programCounter is used by RET, and in the switch default case, in the error message.
     ...
     Either sets, opcode to the binary opcode value, example:
             ...